jakthom/hercules/README.md

 Each Hercules metric is defined using **sql** in a number of supported dialects.

-Metric definitions require two fields to be returned in the resultset: a `struct` field of `tags` and a `value` column corresponding to the metric value.
+Metric materialization expects two fields in the query resultset: a `struct` field of `tags` and a `value` column corresponding to the metric value.

 #### Metric Types